jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Catapult Spider/3 So Much Bits/README.md

 ### Function *write_key_db()*

 No magic here.
-This is the culprit to generate file `keys.db`.
+This is likely the culprit to generate the supplied file `keys.db`.
+It will write whatever is passed to the function as an argument, which in turn is the result of function `get_encrypted_key_db()`.

 ```python
 def write_key_db(data):